-Each Day every student has thirty minutes of tutorial support covering all aspects of academic, social, moral, spiritual and cultural development.
-The course is structured around the 'Every Burgate Child Matters' scheme woven through the school and sixth form tutorial programme.
+Each day every student has thirty minutes of tutorial support covering all aspects of academic, social, moral, spiritual and cultural development.
+The course is structured around the 'Learning for Life' programme of study woven through the whole school PSHE (Personal Social Health Economic) curriculum.